Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: The Lattice Boltzmann method for hydrodynamic problems

-$\tau$ then must be calculated at each time step and for each domain cell increasing the computational cost.
+The value of $\tau$ now must be calculated at each time step and for each domain cell, leading to an increase in the computational cost.

-Figure~\ref{fig:setup} shows the 2D rectangular domain ($H\times L=600\times2000$ cells) considered.
-A modified Poiseuille-like velocity profile with a small sinusoidal perturbation was imposed along the transverse direction of the flow at the inlet, and zero-flux boundary condition was considered for the outlet (right boundary), both achieved through the use of Zou/He type boundary conditions on the mesoscopic level \citep{zou1997pressure}. $N$ disks of radius $R$ were located randomly in an intermediate region far enough from the left boundary and the lateral boundaries (gray area in Figure~\ref{fig:setup}).
-Care was put in making sure there is no overlapping between them and that there is enough space for the fluid to move in between disks.
-The bounce-back scheme was implemented on channel and disk walls to simulate the macroscopic no-slip condition on the fluid.
-The fluid is initialized with a density $\rho=1$, viscosity $\nu=10^{-3}$, and velocity $u_{max}=Re\,\nu/R$ with $Re$ being the Reynolds number (all given in lattice units).
+Figure~\ref{fig:setup} shows the 2D rectangular domain with $H\times L=600\times2000$ cells.
+A modified Poiseuille-like velocity profile with a small sinusoidal perturbation was imposed along the transverse direction of the flow at the inlet, and a zero-flux boundary condition was considered for the outlet (right boundary), both achieved through the use of Zou/He type boundary conditions at the mesoscopic level \citep{zou1997pressure}. $N$ disks of radius $R$ were located randomly in an intermediate region far enough from the left boundary and the lateral boundaries (solid gray area in Fig.~\ref{fig:setup}).
+The disks were placed so that there is no overlap between them and there is enough space for the fluid to move in between disks, keeping a minimum of five lattice cells between each disk and between the disks and the top and bottom boundaries.
+The bounce-back method \citep{succi2001lattice,kruger2017lattice} was implemented on the channel and disk walls to simulate the macroscopic no-slip condition on the fluid.
+See Appendix~\ref{app:lbm_cc} for a comprehensive description of the boundary conditions mentioned here.
+The fluid is initialized with a density $\rho=1$, viscosity $\nu=10^{-3}$, and velocity $u_{\max}={\rm Re}\,\nu/R$, with $\rm Re$ the Reynolds number (all given in lattice units).
+The Reynolds number, which sets the value of $u_{\max}$, is a dimensionless quantity that compares the ratio of inertial forces to viscous forces in a flow, and serves as an indicator of when small perturbations grow instead of being damped and the flow transitions from orderly to chaotic.

+The simulation steps implemented for this study are summarized in Algorithm \ref{alg:lbm_multicyl}.
+We refer to Appendix~\ref{app:lbm_impl} for additional implementation details.
+The simulation begins by initializing the Lattice-Boltzmann parameters and randomly positioning non-overlapping cylindrical obstacles (represented by disks in 2D) within the domain.
+The flow is advanced in time through standard collision and streaming steps with the chosen boundary conditions.
+At fixed intervals, turbulence-related quantities such as the turbulent kinetic energy, vorticity, and energy spectra are computed and stored for analysis.
+The main region of study is highlighted by a dashed gray rectangle in Fig.~\ref{fig:setup} and begins at the channel center point.